lamberta/devkit-doc/guide/scaling.md

      * 427 × 320
      * 320 × 240

-## Art Deliverables

-Art assets should be delivered at the dimensions 576 x 1024 because, on most phones, the maximum width of a texture can be 1024 pixels.
-This allows game developers to target devices supporting a resolution of 720 x 1280---the most extreme resolution on popular phones---by scaling up the texture by 25 percent (576 * 1.25 = 720, 1024 * 1.25 = 1280).

 ## Calculate Scaling

+We're going to define the maximum displayable region for the game as **576 x 1024 pixels**.
+This is because, on most phones, the maximum width a texture can be is 1024 pixels.
+Game developers should work within this 576 x 1024 coordinate space, that way their in-game positions can be consistent across all different aspect ratios by scaling this space.
+We use these pixel coordinates because, currently, the most extreme resolution on a popular phone is 720 x 1280, and we can easily scale our working dimensions up by 25 percent to reach this: 576 * 1.25 = 720, 1024 * 1.25 = 1280.

-Define the maximum displayable region for the visible portion of the game.
-Everything within this rectangle will be displayed on the phone, regardless of the device dimensions.
+Everything within this 576 x 1024 rectangle will be displayed on the phone, regardless of the device dimensions.
 Any art assets should be delivered relative to these dimensions.

+So, in our example code listed below, we'll define the maximum displayable region for the visible portion of the game:

 ~~~
-var bounds_width = 576,
+var boundsWidth = 576;
-    bounds_height = 1024;
+var boundsHeight = 1024;
 ~~~

-Here, we’ve defined this region as 576 by 1024 pixels, and as you’ll see below, these are the dimensions used for the background image in this example.
+Here, we've defined this region as 576 by 1024 pixels, and as you'll see below, these are the dimensions used for the background image in this example.
 This is a 16:9 aspect ratio in portrait mode, the widest available on the more popular phones as shown above.

-We’ll use these values to calculate the base dimensions and scale used for the top-level views.
-This gives us a 576 x 864 rectangle that we’ll use as the base of our game.
-Any screen coordinates should be given relative to these dimensions.
-We’ll then scale these coordinates to fit the device.
+We'll use these values to calculate the base dimensions and scale used for the top-level views.
+This gives us a 576 x 864 rectangle that we'll use as the base of our game and any screen coordinates for the in-game positions should be given in these dimensions.
+In the the code below, we'll calculate the scaling to apply to these coordinates that will fit it to the device.

-For portrait mode, here’s how to calculate our base rectangle dimensions and scale:
+For portrait mode, here's how to calculate our base rectangle dimensions and scale:

 ~~~
-var base_width = bounds_width, //576
+var baseWidth = bounds_width; //576
-    base_height =  device.screen.height * (bounds_width / device.screen.width), //864
+var baseHeight =  device.screen.height * (boundsWidth / device.screen.width); //864
-    scale = device.screen.width / base_width; //1
+var scale = device.screen.width / baseWidth; //1
 ~~~

 Replacing the variables for calculating height we get: 480 * (576 / 320) = 864.